 |$160k - $200k||0|

 About Canadian Feed The Children:

-Canadian Feed The Children is a Large charity with donations of $7.0m in F2017.
-Its administrative costs are 8% of revenues and its fundraising costs are 30% of Canadian donations.
-For every dollar donated, 62 cents go to the cause, falling outside Ci’s reasonable range for overhead spending.
-CFTC has funding reserves of $4.4m, resulting in a program cost coverage ratio of 53%.
-This means that the charity can cover just over 6 months of its annual program costs using its existing reserves, indicating a need for funding.
-The program cost coverage has consistently fallen from 92% in 2013.
+Canadian Feed the Children is a large charity, with total donations of $8.3m in F2018.
+Administrative costs are 11% of revenues (excluding investment income) and fundraising costs are 24% of donations.
+For every dollar donated, 65 cents go to the cause.
+This is just within Ci’s reasonable range for overhead spending.
+Funding reserves of $3.3m can cover 7 months of annual program costs.

 This charity report is an update that has been sent to Canadian Feed the Children for review.
 Changes and edits may be forthcoming.